 Music: Burningman - By Rusty Evans

-The idea for the vignette was conceived by Marcus, who we endearingly referred to as "Tata" had called me and asked if I would film him re-enacting an artistic process he practiced in San Francisco 30 years ago.
+The idea for the vignette was conceived by Marcus, who our family endearingly referred to as "Tata" called and asked if I would film him re-enacting an artistic process he practiced in San Francisco 30 years ago.

 He drove down from his current studio in Marin County, and I suggested we meet in the Mission District, where I used to live in the late 1990's.